frictionlessdata/website-old/_case_studies/tesera.md

 *Example of validation error ("not a number") on import driven by JSON Table Schema metadata* {: .caption}

-## How were you made aware of Frictionless Data?

 We discovered Frictionless Data through GitHub by following Max Ogden and some of the interesting work he is doing with [Dat](http://datproject.org/).
 We were looking for simpler, more